 Essay, study plan, and financial plan

-If you are likely to meet the entry requirements, you will be asked to write an essay.
+Successful candidates who pass the first round of the admissions procedure, will be invited for the second round and are asked to write an essay.
 The essay can be written on your own laptop or pc, all you need is an internet connection.
 You will also be asked to send in a study plan and financial plan.

 If you are selected for the next round, you will be asked to submit your written assignments in a four day time slot.
 You will receive a link and further information via email, as well as the templates that you are required to use for the essay, study plan, and financial plan.